pcmnac/github-issues-table/README.md

-# Github Issues Table
+# GitHub Issues Table

-This is a simple compenent that shows the issues of a particular GitHub project
+This is a simple component that shows the issues of a particular GitHub project

+## Usage

+This section shows how to use this component.

-## Setup
+### Setup

 Install the dependency
 ```